-In September Fragment gallery is launching a gallery-sharing initiative called Open Circle.
+Opening of the first exhibition by a new gallery-sharing initiative called Open Circle pioneered by Fragment Gallery was held in Moscow on 17 September.
 The theme of the first collaborative exhibition, which occupies a whole Fragment gallery space, is ‘The New (Sur)Realism’.
 It reflects, in the best possible way, times we all live in and shows different angles of contemporary artists practice, and strikes a balance between illusory, fictional and real life.

 Each participating gallery was invited to become a co-curator of the month-long exhibition and show works by one of its artists.
 Capsule Shanghai presents a video work by Alice Wang, Lubov — an installation by new media artist Theodore Darst, Raster from Warsaw brings prints by significant Polish artist Aneta Grzeszykowska, Temnikova & Kasela (Tallinn) — works by Jaanus Samma, who presented Estonia at the 56th Venice Biennale, and Fragment gallery shows paintings by Canadian artist of South Korean origin Sun Woo.
 Special bilingual platform (Rus/Eng) dedicated to Open Circle will be launched on September 16th.